psychemedia/island-storynotes/other_little_pigs.md

 https://archive.org/details/sim_athenaeum-uk_the-athenaeum_1858-12-11_1624/page/764/mode/2up?q=%22Where+are+you+going+to%2C+you+little+pig%3F%22
 The Athenaeum  1858-12-11: Iss 1624

-‘The Headlong Career and Woeful Ending of Precocious Piggy', by the late Thomas Hood, illustrated by his Son, is an instance of the use of a name, for these few doggrel verses of Hood’s are raked up out of the dust-heap of oblivion, and brought out with marvellously dull drawings all about—"Where are you going to, you little pig!—Why, I'm going to have a nice ride in a gig.— In a gig, little pig? what, a pig in a gig?
+‘The Headlong Career and Woeful Ending of Precocious Piggy', by the late Thomas Hood, illustrated by his Son, is an instance of the use of a name, for these few doggrel verses of Hood's are raked up out of the dust-heap of oblivion, and brought out with marvellously dull drawings all about—"Where are you going to, you little pig!—Why, I'm going to have a nice ride in a gig.— In a gig, little pig? what, a pig in a gig?
 Well, I never yet saw a pig ride in a gig."
 Of all the drolleries that Aesop has suggested, perhaps this is the feeblest, and it should not have been published by Messrs.
 Griffith & Farran, even for the smallest of children.